 The usual English major sequence is followed.
-In addition, Subject Specific Certification students must take EN416 History, Structure and Phonology of English.
+English majors seeking NJ teacher certification are encouraged to consider the following English electives for the major: EN250, EN260, EN264, and EN416 when offered.
 For required professional courses in education, please refer to the School of Education section of this catalog.